By Fabio Porta

 |DO NOT CHANGE BAYERN'S IDENTITY

-The one thing that Bayern fear most is that Guardiola will fix what is not broken.
-The Spaniard was calling all the shots at Barcelona and did not disappoint his superiors but his desire for a large degree of control over first-team affairs could rub up Uli Hoeness and Matthias Sammer the wrong way, with sporting director Sammer in particular renowned for a passionate - and often heavy-handed - approach to matters on the pitch.
+The one thing Bayern fear most is that Guardiola will fix what isn't broken in Bavaria.
+The Spaniard was calling all the shots at Barcelona and did not disappoint his superiors, but his desire for a large degree of control over first-team affairs could rub up Uli Hoeness and Matthias Sammer the wrong way, with sporting director Sammer in particular renowned for a passionate - and often heavy-handed - approach to matters on the pitch.

 The most important thing for Pep will be to treat club icons such as Philipp Lahm and Schweinsteiger with respect.
-Guardiola always picks the players whom he feels are best suited for the job and is not afraid to leave out a big name, for which the likes of Zlatan Ibrahimovic will vouch.
-Dropping the aforementioned duo or someone like Thomas Muller would not go down well with the likes of Hoeness and Sammer.
+Guardiola always picks the players he feels are best suited for the job and is not afraid to leave out a big name, as the likes of Zlatan Ibrahimovic will vouch for.
+Dropping the aforementioned duo or someone like Thomas Muller will not go down well with the likes of Hoeness and Sammer.

 It will all be about chemistry between coach, players and the board of directors in the Guardiola era, even when the results are good.
-Jupp Heynckes knew exactly how to deal with the Bayern hierarchy and we are yet to discover whether or not Pep will be similarly capable in this area of the job.
+Jupp Heynckes knew exactly how to deal with the Bayern hierarchy and it remains to be seen whether Pep will be similarly capable in this area of the job.